overture-stack/website/README-documentation.md

 ### File organization

 1. Describe the placement/order of pages in the folder's `_contents.yaml` for navigation purposes.
-    - The title of the page can be different in the page versus in the navigation.
-For example, if you want a long verbose title on the page but that long title looks awkward in the nav, you could shorten the title for the nav only.
-Nav is matched to pages based on URL, not based on titles.
+    - You can make the titles different (i.e. shorter) in the nav.
+They don't need to match what's on the page.
 1. Keep in mind folder/file names will be used to make URLs, so they need to be lowercase, not have spaces, etc.
 1. All folders need an `index.md` file, which will be the landing page/entry point for that folder.
 1. You can nest folders up to 4 levels deep.